transloadit/uppy/.github/ISSUE_TEMPLATE/integration_help.md

 labels: Not Accepted
 ---

-Uppy is a massive project backed by a small company (Transloadit), and we would quickly bleed ourselves dry if we were to resolve the integration issues of our non-paying userbase.
-In order to still provide integration help in a sustainable way, there are two options:
+Uppy is a massive project backed by a small company (Transloadit), and how much as we would like to help each single use with their integration question, we would quickly bleed ourselves dry if we were to answer them in detail for our equally massive non-paying userbase.
+In order to still get integration help, here are two options that are sustainable for us:

 **Free Integration Help**.
 We are happy to provide pointers and help with bugs & feature requests but for deeper integration help (making things work on your platform, that already work for the larger community) please refer to our our [Community Forum](https://community.transloadit.com/c/uppy).